18F/identity-loadtest/agnesloadtest/lt-vassoerp/README.md

-Create an MR with this, and once it is merged in, the `yourenv` resources should launch and once AWS does it's thing, you should be able to see your `yourenv-oidc-sinatra.ENV.identitysandbox.gov` host in dns, and things should be ready for you.
+Create an MR with this, and once it is merged in, the `yourenv` resources should launch and once AWS does it's thing, you should be able to see your `yourenv-oidc-sinatra.agnes.identitysandbox.gov` host in dns, and things should be ready for you.

 ## Locust Access